werin99/pyAT_interface/README.md

 Some modules are needed.
 While many are standard some might be needed to install, especially if you run in your own Jupyter Notebook environment.
 "accelerator-toolbox" is in principle never available and has to be installed.
 This is done by the code itself when running in Colab and should work also in other environments.
-(To install manually: "pip install accelerator-toolbox")
+(To install manually use: "pip install accelerator-toolbox")

+These modules are needed
+- accelerator-toolbox

-These modules are also needed (all are by default available in Colab and EOSC)
+These are also needed but are by default available in Colab and EOSC
 - numpy
 - matplotlib
 - pandas